 5. CDN and data centre location

-If the provider gives CDN support, and data centers are nearby to your target audiences – Good network quality.
+If the provider gives CDN support, and data centres are nearby to your target audiences – Good network quality.

-Example – For Indian users, Indian and nearby data centers will be good.
+Example – For Indian users, Indian and nearby data centres will be good.

 6. See review and feedback